amorist/awesome/README.md

 - [devilutionX](https://github.com/diasurgical/devilutionX) - Diablo build for modern operating systems
 - [devilution-nx](https://github.com/lantus/devilution-nx) - Diablo for the Nintendo Switch
 - [aria2](https://github.com/aria2/aria2) - aria2 is a lightweight multi-protocol & multi-source, cross platform download utility operated in command-line.
 It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink.
-- [terminal](https://github.com/microsoft/terminal) - The new Windows Terminal, and the original Windows console host - all in the same place!
+- [terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [osx-mouse](https://github.com/kapetan/osx-mouse) - Mouse tracking for OS X
 - [flutter-desktop-embedding](https://github.com/google/flutter-desktop-embedding) - Examples of using, and testbed for, the in-development Flutter for Desktop
 - [react-native-windows](https://github.com/microsoft/react-native-windows) - A framework for building native Windows apps with React.